-"It should go into the same direction as the applied force."
+"It should continue in the direction of the force."

 When a lever arm (or moment arm) is drawn, briefly explain where it starts, and how it should intersect the line of action for a force.

-"The lever arm starts at the rotation axis and is perpendicular to the line of the force."
+"The lever arm should start at the rotation axis and is perpendicular to the line of action."

-"The lever arm should intersect the line of action at a 90° angle."
+"The lever arm should start at the pivot point.
+Its other end must intersect the line of action perpendicularly."

 first; balanced. ************************************ second; unbalanced. *** (Unsure/lost/guessing/help!) *****

 first; balanced. * second; unbalanced. ************************************** (Unsure/lost/guessing/help!) *****

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.

 "When I should use sines and cosines?
 I know cosine is for the x-components and sines is for y-components, but I don't feel like it is as simple as that."
 (It is not.
 But just remember to use SOH-CAH-TOA, no matter how weird the triangle looks, and you should be okay.)